Can Solar Panels Work with Artificial Light?

 Then, they used different solar panel technologies like monocrystalline, polycrystalline, Cadmium Tellurium, CIGS, and others to quantify the power outputs of these modules under indoor conditions at 500 luxes (typical measure of the intensity of light in sq. meters inside offices) from the mentioned artificial sources of light.

 Amazingly, they found that it was indeed possible to harness electricity from artificial light through solar panels.
 However, efficiency values were nowhere close to what would be expected in outdoor daylight conditions.

 They found that the monocrystalline technology and incandescent light were the best possible combination to obtain electricity from artificial light, followed by polycrystalline and CIGS technologies combined with incandescent light.
 Nevertheless, taking into account a 500 lux illumination, it was possible to obtain only 6 W/m2, too low for Standard Test Conditions.

 Other sources of light like fluorescent, LED and metal halide were not as efficient with silicon cells, but instead with GaAs and CdTe solar panels.
 However, these technologies were not suitable at all since they were able to produce more than 1 W/m2.

+There is a lot of speculation about how solar panels work in different scenarios.
+For example, whether solar panels work through glass or work when using artificial light are among the most speculated.
 Based on this research we can conclude that solar panels can work with artificial light, but the efficiency obtained from using this source of light is so negligible that is not worth it to be considered as electrical supply.

 Moreover, if we compare the spectrum of irradiance from fluorescent sources of light with the solar radiation spectrum, we can notice great differences.